mithilavranade/trucker/README.txt

-read me for this test project.
+This is a read me file for the cartruck tracking project.